Winnipeg Transit: 2000–10

 As of September 2009, Winnipeg Transit has not had to implement the snow plan.

 On November 16, 2007, the federal, provincial, and municipal governments announced the Transit Improvement Program, which included upgrades and improvements to existing infrastructure for buses, such as transit priority signals, transit-only lanes, and new bus shelters.
 In addition to an order of 33 new regular 40 ft low-floor buses, Winnipeg Transit also ordered twenty new 60 ft articulated Diesel-Electric Hybrid buses; the first bus was delivered by the end of 2007.
 The test of the first articulated bus was not successful, and that part of the order was cancelled.

 In 2008, Winnipeg Transit added the "next stop" program, wherein the upcoming bus stop on a route is announced by a computerized female voice, as well as the street name being shown on a small display on the ceiling at the front of the bus.
 The display would also show whether a stop has been requested by a passenger.
 The program was preceded by a phase where transit operators called out stops, which led to debate over whether this would distract drivers from the road.

-As of 2009, Telebus operates through one telephone number: 287-7433 (or BUS-RIDE).
+As of 2009, Telebus operates through only telephone number corresponding to BUS-RIDE phrase.
 Users can access information about buses stopping at a specific bus stop by entering the five-digit code located on the sign for that stop.
 The first number of the stop designates the municipal area the stop is located in (1 for the old City of Winnipeg, 5 for St. Boniface and St. Vital, etc.).

 In 2010, installation of bicycle racks on buses was revived.
 (This was preceded by earlier trials on Route 18 in 1999, and on Route 60 from 2000 to 2004 or 2006.)
 Thirty buses that are used on Routes 160, 162, and 170 now have two-place bike racks installed during summer months, between May 1 and October 31.
 However, as of 2017, some transit users have been frustrated that the program is not dependable.
 Beginning in spring 2018, buses with bike racks were made identifiable on Navigo, Winnipeg Transit's online scheduling system.

 On 8 April 2012, Winnipeg officially opened the Southwest Transitway, as well as introducing Rapid Transit (RT) to the City.

 In 2012, Winnipeg Transit purchased twenty 2003/2004-era New Flyer buses (sized 60 ft) from OC Transpo for $53,000 each.
 After refurbishment between 2012 and 2014, Winnipeg Transit began operating some of these buses, starting with the 54 St. Mary's and 59 South St. Anne's express routes on 13 January 2014.

 In July 2016, Winnipeg Transit introduced the Peggo electronic fare payment system, designed to replace paper tickets and passes.
 This new reloadable electronic fare card featured an embedded microchip that communicates with the on-board farebox.

 In a report released in June 2019 it was estimated to cost Winnipeg Transit $2.4 million annually to extend the free fare for children aged birth to 11 (currently age 5).